easybulb/healmate/README.md

 - Data encryption for sensitive information like passwords using Django's built-in authentication.
 - Role-based access control to restrict sensitive data to authorized users.

+Role-based access control (RBAC) is implemented using Django's Group and Permission systems.
+Patients, specialists, and admins are grouped based on their role, and their access to features and sensitive information is restricted accordingly.
+Patients can only access their own medical data and booking history, while specialists can only view data related to their consultations.
+Admins have the broadest access for system management.

 ## Features

 ### User View - Registered/Unregistered